Search Articles

 When Should I Take My Social Security Retirement Benefits?

-More than two-thirds of people take their benefits early.
-Some of them don't have a choice -- they need the money right away.
+Nearly three-quarters of people say they plan to take their benefits early.
+Some of them don’t have much of a choice in the matter; they need access to this money as soon as possible.
 But for others, it might make more sense to delay benefits, even past their full retirement age.
-Ultimately it is a personal decision that depends on whether you plan to keep working, your health and life expectancy, your spouse's needs, and the availability of other retirement plans.

 Local Elder Law Attorneys in Your City